BioRadOpenSource/Sequoia_express_toolkit/README.md

 REQUIRED:
     genome               (string )           Genome to align to and annotate against                                                                 [hg38, mm10, rnor6]
     genomes_base         (string )           Bio-Rad formatted refence genomes and annotations
-    reads                (string )           These must be wrapped in single quotes.
+    reads                (string )           The path to the fastq files must be wrapped in single quotes.

 OPTIONAL:
     fivePrimeQualCutoff  (integer)           The read quality below which bases will be trimmed on the 5' end        		                     [0, 42]